-LGAs includes new councils proclaimed on 12 May and 9 September 2016
+LGAs include new councils proclaimed on 12 May and 9 September 2016.

 While every reasonable effort has been made to ensure that these forecasts are correct at the time of release, the State of New South Wales, its agents and employees, disclaim any and all liability to any person in respect of anything or the consequence of anything done or omitted to be done in reliance upon the whole or any part of these projections.